jenkinsci/tuleap-git-branch-source-plugin/README.md

 This jenkins plugin allow autodiscovery of Tuleap's git repositories and branches to automatically create jenkins jobs when branches have `Jenkinsfile`.

-Works with any recent version of Jenkins >= 2 (latest LTS preferred).
+Works with any recent version of Jenkins >= 2.150.3 (latest LTS preferred).

 # How to use

-* Install the plugin (!)
+* Install the plugin
-* In Jenkins global configuration you should reference your Tuleap instance (only one server ATM)
+* In Jenkins global configuration you should reference your Tuleap instance (There is a limitation of 1 Tuleap server per Jenkins instance)
 * Then any Jenkins user can create a new "Tuleap project" job type
-  * They should have a `username/password` jenkins credential with a user that can access the project you want to target
+  * They should have a `Tuleap Access Key` jenkins credential with a user that can access the project you want to target
   * They need to select the project they want to work on
   * Update the filters (by default all repositories are ignored), for instance remove the "*" in "Exclude"
-  * Save the conf
+  * Save the configuration
   * Then Jenkins should be automatically scanning the project
     * Find all matching git repositories
     * For each repo, scan all branches